Indigenous-Led Online Courses Mobilizing Humanity towards Practical Actions for Ecological Healing and Restoration

 An Economic Engine for Good

-In addition to teaching our course materials to all who are willing to learn, we raise money through our suggested donations to support social and ecological healing projects, such as urban gardens, tribal-led ecological restoration projects, call-in parties to senators, and more.
-All funds go through We The People, a hub for synchronized action and collective initiatives based on compassion, non-violence, prayer, celebration of differences, and the unity of all people.
+• In addition to teaching all who are willing to learn, we raise money through our suggested donations to support social and ecological healing projects, such as urban gardens, tribal-led ecological restoration projects, call-in parties to senators, and more.
+All funds go through the IINÁH Institute, an Indigenous led initiative for cultural and linguistic revitalization.

-Our course is ultimately not for profit— Re^Human exists to be in service to life as a giving force for humans, non-human relatives, and future generations.
-Stay tuned for spending reports, the first coming in January 2026.
+• Our course is ultimately not for profit— Re^Human exists to be in service to life as a giving force for humans, non-human relatives, and future generations.
+No one is turned away for lack of funds for Re^Human courses

 Learn More